-Lower back stretch routine plus Anterior pelvic tilt advice
+Lower back stretch routine plus Anterior pelvic tilt advice [Update 2020]

 The article contains affiliate links.

-I am the first one to raise my hand and admit to being lazy and skipping mobility work and stretching.
+I am the first one to raise my hand to admit being lazy and skipping mobility work and stretching.
 And yet, I would also be the first one to advocate it and tell you how absolutely crucial it is for the well-being of your body, especially when you put your body through the stress of regular workouts.

 I think I’ve said it before, but here it is again – the time and effort you put into your recovery are equally important as the effort you invest in your workouts.
 Neglecting it can potentially bring you injuries, stiffness, and discomfort down the road.
 Believe me, I found that out the hard way.